 Traditionally sent via SWIFT, international payments have expanded into the fintech domain.
-With a WorldFirst account, you could benefit from seamless Xero integration, making it easy to track incoming and outgoing payments and perform accounting tasks.
+With an account from WorldFirst, you could benefit from seamless Xero integration, making it easy to track incoming and outgoing payments and perform accounting tasks.
 If you get stuck, you can speak to an account manager at WorldFirst on the phone.
 Find out more about the World Account.

 You might also like